Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Explosion of the space shuttle Challenger".</h2 head><h3 quote align='center'>"On this day in 1986, the U.S. space shuttle Challenger exploded 73 seconds after liftoff from Florida, killing all seven aboard, including a schoolteacher who had been chosen as the first American civilian to travel in space.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Iraq, Iran, and North Korea called an \u201caxis of evil\u201d".</h2 head><h3 quote align='center'>"On this day in 2002, U.S. President George W. Bush, delivering a State of the Union address, described Iraq, Iran, and North Korea as an \u201caxis of evil\u201d for their attempts to develop nuclear, chemical, or biological weaponry.".</h3 quote></h3 OTD